 The Berwick Public Library provides a vibrant and dynamic place where the community engages in personal enrichment.
 People of all ages are welcome and will have free access to information that promotes and inspires their educational, recreational, and cultural interests.

-The Berwick Library Association, a nonprofit organization, supports operation of the Library.
-Library operations are funded by the Town of Berwick and through fundraising events run by the Association.
+Library operations are funded by the Town of Berwick and through fundraising events run by the non-profit organization the Berwick Library Association.

 Library cards are free to all Berwick residents, as is use of the Library.

 Non-Resident cards cost $15 per year.

 Berwick residents can take advantage of reciprocal library card agreements with the D.A.
 Hurd Library in North Berwick, the South Berwick Public Library, and the Martha Sawyer Public Library in Lebanon.
 You may also apply for a free library card to the Portland Public Library to access more services.
 For information about these opportunities, ask at the circulation desk.

 Paula Lepore, President

 Kristen Dolloff, Secretary

 The BLA meets on the second Wednesday of each month.